meteor-activeroute/core/README.md

 The core of activeroute gives you javascript helpers for figuring out which route is the current route.

-For blaze helpers please see [activeroute:blaze] etc.
+For blaze helpers please see [activeroute:blaze].

 ## Install